DoubleML/doubleml-docs/doc/guide/sim_inf.rst

 Moreover, a multiple hypotheses testing adjustment of p-values from a high-dimensional model can be obtained with the method ``p_adjust``. :ref:`DoubleML <doubleml_package>`  performs a version of the Romano-Wolf stepdown adjustment, which is based on the multiplier bootstrap, by default.
-Alternatively, ``p_adjust`` allows the user to apply traditional corrections via the option ``method``.
+Alternatively, ``p_adjust`` allows users to apply traditional corrections via the option ``method``.

 .. tabbed:: Python